Does Math Help Your Brain? - Unbiased Facts Only

 - Brain development: A study by the National Council of Teachers of Mathematics has also proven beyond doubt that mathematic power which is gained through solving simple problems helps improve thinking.
 Before you complain how difficult maths is, do homework and you will come to appreciate it later in life.

 - Understanding abstract nature of things: The brain requires training and this is something maths helps a lot with.
 Mathematics has a language of its own and through it; kids are able to understand how the world works.
-As a learner, when you do your homework, you are training the brain and the concepts learnt are stored in memory.
+As a learner, when you are doing your homework, you are training the brain and the concepts learnt are stored in memory.

 - Food for the brain: It is natural to say ‘i need help on my math homework’ and for a good reason.
 Maths is food for the brain according to the math professor Dr. Arthur Benjamin and for many good reasons.
 Before you seek for ‘someone to do my homework’ take time to look at the problems given and try solving out.
 According to this professor, the abstract nature of mathematics and the concrete thinking requires works to not only to improve your skills with numbers but also improves general intelligence levels.
 It is no wonder then that most of the students who are good at maths also fair well at other subjects and are generally considered to be brighter.